Will tomorrow’s Christians be inspired “further up and further in” by a new generation of artists?

 Kiya McCluskey: how a member church commission impacted me

-(Applicants must be 21 years of age or older, and be able to regularly make monthly meetings in Colorado Springs).
+Normally, applications are reviewed three times a year.
+Membership dues are $12/month or $144/year per person.
+Applicants must be 21 years of age or older, and be able to regularly make monthly meetings in Colorado Springs.

 Leadership